You may have heard of the legendary naturalSort in JavaScript.

 orderVec = ranked[0].orderVec;

 The algorithm can now choose to sort words based on the best fit order direction.
-For example, with these particular words the algorithm chooses the magnitude vector:
+For example, the algorithm chooses the magnitude vector for these particular words:

 The following words fall into the value vector, the good/bad axis: